 Rebuilding the Admin Experience

-Admin at nCino
+Overhauling Admin at nCino

-nCino’s admin space was in desperate need of an overhaul after years of neglect and disorganization.
-My task for this project was to reorganize and update the Feature Management space in order to aid in navigation, increase feature adoption, and give product teams a legitimate place to add their feature configurations.
+My goal for this project was to reorganize and update the Feature Management space first in order to aid in the overall ease of navigation in Administration, increase feature adoption, and give product teams an assigned space to add their feature configurations.

-Personas for this project included customer administrators and internal developers.
+Personas for this project included external customer administrators and internal developers.
 It was important to embody both internal and external requirements in the redesign of the admin space in order to maintain full usability.

 Click on each image to view larger